openedx-unsupported/devstack/README.rst

     make dev.pull
     make dev.up

-This will stop any running devstack containers, pull the latest images, and then start all of the devstack containers.
+This will stop and remove any running devstack containers, pull the latest images, and then start all of the devstack containers.

 If you wish to pull only images relevant to certain services, you can run ``make dev.pull.<services>``.
 For example, the following only only pulls images of E-Commerce and Credentials, as well as their dependencies (like LMS).